julliantoledo/julliantoledo/README.md

 # Hi, I’m Jullian Toledo
-I’m an aspiring engineer, roboticist, and developer with a passion for building real-world AI systems that help people.

 ## What I’m Working On
 I’m currently building a modular AI system focused on computer vision and analysis.
 Some of the key features I’m developing include: